roberto-butti/50-drops-of-javascript/content/01-05_process-env.md

 ## Access to environment variables: process.env

 The `process` module has the `env` attribute to return information on the environment variable.
 The `process.env` attribute contains an object and it represents the list of environment variables.
+Each attribute is an environment variable.

-Retrieve the environment variables object:
+For retrieving the environment variables object:
 ```javascript
 console.log(process.env)
 ```

-Access to a specific environment variable (for example to the PATH environment variable):
+If you want to access a specific environment variable via the name (for example to the `PATH` environment variable):
 ```javascript
 console.log(process.env.PATH)
 ```

-Access dynamically to a environment variable:
+If you have to access dynamically to an environment variable, you can use the square brackets:
 ```javascript
 const envVarName = 'PATH'
 if (envVarName in process.env) {